-During this phase the aluminium is not melted, as the temperature of the hot-gas-flow is at all times below the melting temperature.
+- Thermal gasification of organic content by heating the scrap in a hot-gas-flow to approx. 400 - 500°C. During this phase the aluminium does not start to melt, as the temperature of the hot-gas-flow is at all times below the melting temperature.

 - Near continuous heating - charging and melting activities do not interrupt main burner operation.

-Ecomelt PR (preheat ramp)
+Ecomelt PR (Preheat Ramp)

 Scrap is charged with a charging machine onto the dry hearth ramp for preheating and gasification of organics.
 Thereafter the scrap heap is pushed into the melt bath by the charging machine or an integrated scrap pusher.